 Field Trips

-With 55-acres of beautiful green space in the middle of Vancouver, VanDusen Botanical Garden represents a safe and interactive learning experience for school and community groups looking for local field trip opportunities!
+Join us at VanDusen Botanical Garden or Bloedel Conservatory for a safe and interactive learning experience for school and community groups looking for local field trip opportunities!
+Or purchase our seasonal Nature Kits to bring back to the classroom.

-Our 90 minute and 45 minute guided programs are designed with curriculum connections in mind for grades from K through Grade 12.
+• Our self-directed education tours include curated educational materials and an introductory activity with our team.
+All programs are designed with curriculum connections in mind for grades from K through Grade 12.

 90 Minute Guided Programs